 During the year ended 31 December 2020, the Group entered into a finance lease agreement for equipment related to a photovoltaic power with a fellow subsidiary for 10 years.
 The Group has recognised an addition of right-of-use assets and lease liabilities with the same amount of RMB247,730,000.

-(xii) Generation Rights purchase from related parties
+(x) Operating services from related parties